Daniel-DHu/Daniel-DHu.github.io/_pages/about.md

 # 💬 News
+- *2025.09*: &nbsp;🎉🎉 Our paper on Uncertainty-driven active RL for EMS has been accepted by IEEE T-TE!
 - *2025.07*: &nbsp;🎉🎉 Our paper on Human-in-the-loop adversarial RL with diffusion policy has been accepted by IEEE T-ITS!
 - *2025.07*: &nbsp;🎉🎉 Our paper on Adaptative rollout model-based policy optimization has been accepted by IEEE T-TE!
 - *2025.07*: &nbsp;🎉🎉 Our paper on Trust-calibrated human-in-the-loop reinforcement learning has been accepted by IEEE IOT-J!